 Utilize the Agency's assessment tool (to be identified at a later date) to assess the well-being of each Child and ensure the results are loaded into the assessment tool's online portal.
 The assessment will be administered by the Contractor at the intervals determined by the Agency, and assessments will begin on a date agreed upon by the Contractor and Agency.
 Contractor staff will participate in any required training to learn about the administration of the assessment tool.

+Design SAL programs with varying levels of structure that can be applied as a Child's need for supervision decreases (demonstrated, for example, by a Child's increased level of responsibility and self-sufficiency).
+The programming design as well as the setting, to the extent feasible, should change as a result, focusing on the Child acquiring and building life skills that allow the Child better access to the community.

 Service Documentation and Individual Service Plan